10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 Asos Navibar

-• Change the color of the link when the mouse rolls over it.
-This is helpful when there are alot of links close together.
-Because the link changes color, the reader knows exactly the link they are about to select.
+• Change the colour of the link when the mouse rolls over it.
+This is helpful when there are many links placed close together.
+Because the link changes colour, the reader knows exactly which link they are about to select.

 Asos Dropdown

-• Consider drop-down navigation showing lower levels of the classification when the mouse rolls over a particular link.
-This allows the reader to jump deeper into the website if they wish.
+• Consider drop-down navigation, showing lower levels of the classification, when the mouse rolls over a particular link.
+This allows the reader to navigate further into the website if they wish.

 Golden Village Ticket Purchasing